braineatingmachines/braineatingmachines.github.io/_posts/2025-11-25-team-panthera-going-to-championship.md

 The team's complete code and project work is documented in [GitHub](https://github.com/varunmehta/73461-2025)

 ### Mission Plans
-PantheraTech attended the RoboCon event at Bridgewater Commons, NJ and learnt some tips from veterans with previous years experience.
-The team came up with an extensive plan on how they plan to tackle the missions.
-The created a missionlevel-risk-reward chart, and used the chart to plan their approach.
-During the judging round, the judges were impressed by the level of teams planning which earned them a **4 = Exceeds** point.
+PantheraTech attended the RoboCon event at Bridgewater Commons, NJ and learned some tips from veterans with previous years' experience.
+The team came up with an extensive plan on how they would tackle the missions.
+They created a mission-level risk-reward chart and used the chart to plan their approach.
+During the judging round, the judges were impressed by the level of the team's planning, which earned them a **4 = Exceeds** rating.

-Of missions available, the team was able to solve for up to 300 points, but due to time constraint, they were not able to solve all missions in the stipulated time period.
+Of the missions available, the team was able to solve for up to 300 points, but due to time constraints, they were not able to complete all missions in the stipulated time period.

 ![https://github.com/varunmehta/73461-2025/raw/main/docs/plans/attachments.jpeg](https://github.com/varunmehta/73461-2025/raw/main/docs/plans/attachments.jpeg)

 ## Qualifiers
-The team participated in a qualifier on Saturday, November 22, 2025 at [North NJ - Bridgewater Raritan Brik Rampage Qualifying Event (Bridgewater Raritan Middle School)](https://eventhub.firstinspires.org/leaderboard/ba8af290-4e72-492e-9bf9-a4381370147e/1103911a-04c7-4d08-a559-3fecce091943), and stood 11th in ranking.
-Considering they are first year team, they had a very good score!
+The team participated in a qualifier on Saturday, November 22, 2025 at [North NJ - Bridgewater Raritan Brik Rampage Qualifying Event (Bridgewater Raritan Middle School)](https://eventhub.firstinspires.org/leaderboard/ba8af290-4e72-492e-9bf9-a4381370147e/1103911a-04c7-4d08-a559-3fecce091943), and ranked 11th.
+Considering they are a first-year team, they had a very good score!

 ### Breakthrough Award
 This award celebrates a team that made significant progress in their confidence and capability in at least one of the core areas of FIRST LEGO League.